A Child of the Jago: Pigeony Poll

 Poll is despised as a harlot but throughout the narrative emerges to give sympathy and support to Dicky, Hannah and Looey.

 Aaron Weech

 Weech, in his cynical corruption of children, is reminiscent of Dickens’ Fagin in Oliver Twist.
 Although commonly taken as an implicitly Jewish character, Morrison adamantly insisted that Weech was not a Jew.

 Bobby Roper

 Usually described throughout as a little hunchback, Bobby Roper's bitter enmity with Dicky is perpetuated by a series of events which fuel their mutual antagonism, as when Dicky secretes his gift of a music-box in the Ropers’ cart.
 In a bitter twist it is Bobby Roper who ends Dicky's life.

 Father Sturt

 The sole figure of authority and respectability in the Jago, Father Sturt has integrity and courage, able to face down Jago ruffians and constantly seeking to improve the behaviour and prospects of his parishioners.
 He provides a stark contrast in morality with the Jago culture.
+Morrison based Father Sturt on Reverend Arthur Osborne Jay.